-- The output signal of the temperature cell is also A/D converted. - ullet The temperature is normalized by subtraction of the T_0 value (zero point of the quadratic function). - The linear path is multiplied with the TC1 value.
+- The output signal of the temperature cell is also A/D converted. - The temperature is normalized by subtraction of the T0 value (zero point of the quadratic function). - The linear path is multiplied with the TC1 value.

-- In the quadratic path, the difference temperature is squared and multiplied with the TC2 value. - Both path outputs are added together and multiplied with the gain value from the EEPROM.
+- In the quadratic path, the difference temperature is squared and multiplied with the TC2 value. - Both path outputs are added together to the gain value from the EEPROM.